SparkPost/support-docs/articles/integrations/using-templates-sparkpost-wordpress.md

 }
 ```

 Note that `content` is enclosed in triple curly braces - this allows HTML content to be substituted without escaping.

-In the WordPress admin, on the settings screen for the SparkPost plugin, remember to fill in the Template field (in this example wordpress-testing):
+Remember to fill in the Template field (in this example `wordpress-testing`) on the settings screen of the SparkPost plugin.
+You can modify the template name and/or substitution tags dynamically using [hooks supported by SparkPost plugin](https://github.com/SparkPost/wordpress-sparkpost/blob/master/docs/hooks.md).

 ![](media/using-templates-sparkpost-wordpress/wordpress_templates_screenshot_original.png)

-You can modify template name and/or substitution tags dynamically using [hooks supported by SparkPost plugin](https://github.com/SparkPost/wordpress-sparkpost/blob/master/docs/hooks.md).